Amalfi Coast

 Praiano

 Between Positano and Amalfi, bypassed by most visitors, and substantially more pleasant for it.
 A genuine fishing village with good restaurants, direct sea access, and properties that cost 20–30% less than equivalent Positano hotels.
 The view west toward Positano is, paradoxically, better from Praiano than from Positano itself.
-For travellers who want to be on the Amalfi Coast rather than in the Amalfi Coast tourist circuit, Praiano delivers most of the substance with less of the overhead.
-GetYourGuide lists boat hire from Praiano's small marina for exploring the coast independently.
+For travellers who want the Amalfi Coast rather than the Amalfi Coast tourist circuit, Praiano delivers most of the substance with far less overhead.
+Private boat hire from Praiano's marina is the best way to explore the coast independently from this base.

 For access